SliverSwallow/social-risk-research-tool/README.md

-# Social Risk Assessment Tool
+# 🌍 Social Risk Assessment Tool

 From framework → model → application

-A coordination-based analytical tool for evaluating structural social risk and trust dynamics.
+A practical tool to understand how social pressure affects trust, stability, and decision-making.

 ---

-## 🔍 Overview

-This repository provides a reference implementation of a coordination-based framework for **structural strain, trust erosion, and system response**.

-Rather than treating trust as a psychological or cultural variable, this model interprets trust as an **emergent outcome of coordination under structural constraints**.

-The tool translates theoretical insights into a computational pipeline, enabling structured analysis of social instability.
+## 💡 What is this project?

+This project helps analyze real-world social problems such as:

+- High cost of living
+- Job instability
+- Low fertility and demographic pressure
+- Declining trust in society

+It shows how these factors interact and influence social stability.

+The goal is simple:

+> Help people better understand social risk and support more informed decisions.

 ---

-## 📄 Related Research
+## 🧠 Why this matters

+In many societies today, people feel increasing pressure:

+- Living costs are rising
+- Jobs are less stable
+- Long-term planning becomes difficult

+These pressures do not exist separately — they interact and affect:

+- Trust between individuals
-- *Structural Strain, Trust Erosion, and System Response* (Preprint)
+- Trust in institutions
-- *Trust and the Modern State: A Coordination-Based Framework for System Stability*
+- Social cooperation

+This project explores that connection.

 ---

-## ⚙️ What this tool does
+## 🔍 What this tool does

 The model estimates:

-- **Structural risk** (housing, labor, demographic pressure)
+- **Structural risk**
+  (housing, labor, demographic pressure)

-- **Adjusted risk** (after welfare buffering)
+- **Adjusted risk**
+  (after welfare support)

-- **Trust score** (proxy for coordination effectiveness)
+- **Trust score**
+  (how stable coordination is)

-- **Risk classification and interpretation**
+- **Risk classification**
+  (low / medium / high)

-- **Policy-relevant insights**
+- **Policy-relevant interpretation**

 - **Automated PDF reports**

 ---

-## 🧠 Conceptual Foundation
+## ⚙️ How it works

-The framework is based on a simple structural mechanism:
+The model follows a simple logic:

 Structural strain
+↓
-→ trust erosion
+Trust erosion
+↓
-→ coordination breakdown
+Coordination breakdown
-→ system response (protest / conflict)

-Key domains:
+↓
+System response (e.g., protest or instability)

+---

+### Core domains

-- **Housing** → affordability constraints
+- **Housing** → affordability pressure
 - **Labor** → income stability
-- **Demography** → system reproduction
+- **Demography** → long-term sustainability
-- **Welfare** → institutional buffering
+- **Welfare** → system buffering

-Trust is modeled as:

-> A decreasing function of unmitigated structural strain.

 ---

-## ⚙️ Model Pipeline
+### Pipeline

-Input Indicators
+Input indicators
 ↓
-Structural Strain Calculation
+Structural strain calculation
 ↓
-Welfare Adjustment
+Welfare adjustment
 ↓
-Trust Estimation
+Trust estimation
 ↓
-Risk Classification
+Risk classification
 ↓
-Interpretation + Policy Output
+Interpretation + report
-↓
-PDF Report

 ---